Hypersensitivity pneumonitis: Diagnosis

 The diagnosis is made through clinical judgement using a combination of findings because there does not exist a single, universal diagnostic criteria for the disease.
 The diagnosis is most commonly ascertained first with a detailed exposure history followed by a battery of clinical tests including: imaging, histopathology, pulmonary function testing, serology, bronchoscopy, and more.
 In 2020, official guidelines were published by American Thoracic Society, Japanese Respiratory Society, and Asociación Latinoamericana del Tórax which provides a systematic approach to the diagnosis of HP that relies on high-resolution computed tomography.

 Exposure History

 A detailed occupational, home and environmental exposure history is the first step in diagnosis.
 Unfortunately, only 60% of inciting antigens are identified in exposure assessment.
 Re-exposure to the antigen can help aid in diagnosis.
 Standardized questionnaires have been created to help in obtaining an exposure history although no official questionnaire has been purported.
 It has been recommended that the questionnaire administered should be relevant to the region in which the exposure has potentially occurred.

 Detailed exposure assessments are warranted in the cause of damp indoor environments which have the potential to propagate mold throughout the dwelling.
 The decision to enlist an industrial hygienist should be made based on the answers to evidence based questions during the environmental assessment.
-The industrial hygeinst or environmental scientist will make the decision to conduct additional sampling.
+The industrial hygienist or environmental scientist will make the decision to conduct additional sampling.